salesforce/test-drop-in-framework/README.md

 When the owner runs her tests, the owner leaves the switch in "owner mode" aka "default mode".
 If a partner team runs the tests, they flip the switch to their test context.

+The main classes are:
+* com.salesforce.dropin.common.BaseContext
+* com.salesforce.dropin.common.ContextProvider

+## Enhanced WebDriver

+This WebDriver is basically a wrapper around an arbitrary WebDriver instance.
+It supports registering WebDriverEventListener implementations, e.g. for logging purposes.

+This is an extended version of org.openqa.selenium.support.events.EventFiringWebDriver.

+The main class and interface are:
+* com.salesforce.selenium.support.event.EventFiringWebDriver
+* com.salesforce.selenium.support.event.WebDriverEventListener

+## @FindByJS Annotation Support

+WebDriver supports three annotations @FindBy, @FindBys, @FindAll which facilitate the use of the Page Object model.

+Occasionally there is the need to look up WebElement objects using JavaScript, e.g. when dealing with UI elements inside shadowDOM.
+This is particularly the case when writing UI test automation for applications using Salesforce Lightning Web Components LWC.

+Until WebDriver comes up with a solution how to deal with shadowDOM, we recommend to use the @FindByJS annotation.

+The main class and interface are:
+* com.salesforce.selenium.support.findby.FindByJS
+* com.salesforce.selenium.support.findby.JSPageFactory

 ## Requirements
 To use this project the following requirements have to be met: